minh-p/my-professional-site/src/content/posts/Roblox Grid-Based Server Sharding with Instancing.md

 ### Let's Clarify Our Terms, Borrowing Foxhole's {#let-s-clarify-our-terms-borrowing-foxhole-s}

 -   We'll designate a collection of server regions as "World"
--   Each server region is one instanced server
+-   Each grid is one instanced server.

+&rarr; Every word has grids.

 ## What Kind of Game Can You Make on Roblox with Grid-Based Server Sharding? {#what-kind-of-game-can-you-make-on-roblox-with-grid-based-server-sharding}